Five key takeaways from Donald Trump’s Gaza remarks in Middle East

 He said that taking out the Iranian nuclear programme paves the way for more Arab states to establish formal diplomatic ties with Israel.

 “We don’t have a Gaza and we don’t have an Iran as an excuse.
-That was a good excuse, but we don’t have that anymore,” he said.
+That was a good excuse, but we don’t have that any more,” he said.
 “All the momentum now is toward a great, glorious and lasting peace.”

 But despite painting Iran as defeated and weakened, Trump kept the door open for talks with Tehran.